findshady/CTF-writeups/bi0sCTF 2025/ഒണപ്പൂക്കളം [DFIR].md

 which was the only "UUID" there.
 Except it wasn't a UUID at all.

-You see, a UUID only contains standard hexadecimal characters (0-9, A-F) and this one had chars like `P`, `R` and `A`.
+You see, a UUID only contains standard hexadecimal characters (0-9, A-F) and this one had chars like `P` and `R`.
 Looks like we finally found the second half of the flag- in the nick of time.

 ### flagPart2: